gtacelprivate/Google_Keep/README.md

-# hackerrank
+# google_keep
-QA Automation Challenge

-This automation framework uses Selenium Webdriver, Cucumber and Junit within a page object model.
+This automation framework uses Selenium Webdriver, Cucumber and Junit within a page object model to test features within Google Keep.

-Feature file name: valtech_website_test.feature
+Feature files:
+create_label.feature
+create_note.feature
+hide_menu.feature
+search_notes.feature

+Step Definitions:
+StepDefs.class

+Page Objects:
+Homepage.class

-This contains the test steps in a BDD format and each step matches a step definition.
+The feature files contain the test steps in a BDD Cucumber format.
+Each step matches a step definition which holds the functions implemented for the test.

-Step Definition file name: StepDefs.class
-This contains the step definitions for the BDD test steps.

-Page Objects used: Homepage.class, SitePage.class
-These page objects contain the functions/test methods.
+To read more information about Cucumber, please visit https://cucumber.io/

+To run a specific test/tag using command line/terminal:
+1) Go to your terminal/command line interface
+2) Change location to the automation project - go to the path where your pom.xml is located
+3) Run the below command (replace "your-tag" with the tag/test you want to run): mvn test -Dcucumber.options="--tags @your-tag"

+To run all tests using command line/terminal:
+1) Go to your terminal/command line interface
+2) Change location to the automation project - go to the path where your pom.xml is located
+3) Run the below command:
+mvn test